The Collaborative Learning Tools I Use To Motivate Students

 In my two years of teaching fourth-grade math and science at Screven County Elementary School, I have defined success as the moment students are confident enough in a subject to help other students.
 Through differentiated instruction methods, I encourage students who are on the enrichment path of learning to take on a leadership role among their peers.

 The use of Chromebooks in my classroom allows students to learn at different levels, even though they are in the same class.
 While one student may be working on fifth-grade math, another student might be working on second-grade math.
 The use of technology enables me to assess the progress of each student, and also identify advanced individuals who can assist others with learning.
-(Ed note: We currently use this Chromebook in our office and love it.)

 In a nine-week period, one student advanced from a fourth-grade to 4.6. grade level.
 Because he understood division and fractions, I placed him as the leader of a student group with no prior knowledge of this concept.
 Student leaders promote a collaborative classroom environment and often motivate lower grade-level students.